yashiwashi123/yashiwashi123.github.io/latrodectus.md

   v26 = 0x183679F2;
   ```

-  Once we go through all of the hashes and convert them to actual win api functions, we can start analyzing the malware
+  Once we go through all of the hashes and convert them to actual win api functions, we can finally start to get a sense of what latrodectus actually does.

-  Here we find an encrypted string that gets decrypted and passed to CreateMutexW
+  First we find an encrypted string that gets decrypted and passed to CreateMutexW

   ```c
    string_decryption(&encrypted_mutex, decrypted_mutex_string);